open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 > ocds-87sd3t-OM-DGRMSG-004-13

-All the award notices, contracts and transactions resulting from the tender with this identifier should also share this ocid - allowing Mexico City to bring together a complete picture of each contracting process.
+All the award notices, contracts and transactions resulting from the tender with this identifier share this ocid - allowing Mexico City to bring together a complete picture of each contracting process.

 </div>